The must-sees, the guided tours, our favorites?

 Must

-- Walk down the Champs-Elysées towards the Place de la Concorde and stroll in front of the pretty boutiques and big brands that line the two alleys
+• Walk down the Champs-Elysées towards Place de la Concorde and stroll past the pretty shops and large signs lining the two alleys.

 Museums in the Champs-Elysées district